-- Lay out red Safety Zone. - Set up an appropriate number of tee areas using the coloured cones. - A line of 12 cones (dominoes) is laid out in a straight line progressively getting further away from the player. - There should be 2 club lengths from the tee to the first cone and then a grip length between each cone.
+- A line of 12 cones (dominoes) is laid out in a straight line, progressively getting further away from the player. - There should be 2 club lengths from the tee to the first cone and then a grip length between each cone.